xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 On another occasion, on a troubled day, I randomly listened to this song and sang along with it.

-*“So Goodbye Happiness~”*, I instantly felt a sense of relief, as if all my pent up tension was instantly released.
-The following lines were in Japanese.
-Although I understand the context of the entire song, it wasn't so much about that that brought me a sense of lightness and enlightenment.
+*“So Goodbye Happiness~”*, I instantly felt a sense of relief, as if all my pent up tension were instantly released.
+The following lines were in Japanese and although I understand the context of the entire song, it wasn't so much about that that brought me a sense of lightness and enlightenment.
 The song title itself did.

 The upbeat melody allowed me to let loose and be free of all obligations as I said goodbye to happiness.
 At the same time, the idea of Goodbye Happiness cracked me up; it doesn’t sound right, yet it does as well, as I sang along with the song.
 This song title really lightened my mood in various ways.
 It’s a pretty good song too.